 Jordan.
-This Placement Document has not been and will not be filed with the Jordanian Securities Commission.
-This Placement Document has not been and will not be distributed, and offers to sell, and sales of the Equity Shares will not be made to more than 30 Jordanian residents.
+The Preliminary Placement Document has not been and will not be filed with the Jordanian Securities Commission.
+The Preliminary Placement Document has not been and will not be distributed, and offers to sell, and sales of the Equity Shares will not be made to more than 30 Jordanian residents.
 It may not be used for a public offering in Jordan of the Equity Shares.
 Offers of the Equity Shares are being made from outside Jordan on a private one-on-one contact basis to pre-identified potential investors in Jordan by persons who are not resident within Jordan and accordingly no registration, local prospectus filing and local agent requirements apply.
-This Placement Document is strictly for private use by its holder and may not be passed on to third parties or otherwise distributed publicly.
+The Preliminary Placement Document is strictly for private use by its holder and may not be passed on to third parties or otherwise distributed publicly.

 Republic of Korea.
 The Equity Shares have not been and will not be registered under the Financial Investments Services and Capital Markets Act of Korea and the decrees and regulations thereunder (the "FSCMA"), and the Equity Shares have been and will be offered in Korea as a private placement under the FSCMA.
-None of the Equity Shares may be offered, sold or delivered directly or indirectly, or offered or sold to any person for re-offering or resale, directly or indirectly, in Korea or to any resident of Korea except pursuant to the applicable laws and regulations of Korea, including the FSCMA and the Foreign Exchange Transaction Law of Korea and the decrees and regulations thereunder (the "FETL").
+None of the Equity Shares may be offered, sold or delivered directly or indirectly, or offered or sold to any person for re-offering or resale, directly or indirectly, in Korea or to any resident of Korea except pursuant to the applicable laws and regulations thereunder (the "FETL").
 Furthermore, the purchaser of the Equity Shares shall comply with all applicable regulatory requirements (including but not limited to requirements under the FETL) in connection with the purchase of the Equity Shares.
-By the purchase of the Equity Shares, the relevant holder thereof will be deemed to represent and warrant that if it is in Korea or is a resident of Korea, it purchased the Equity Shares purs uant to the applicable laws and regulations of Korea, it purchased the Equity Shares purs uant to the applicable laws and regulations of Korea, it purchased the Equity Shares purs uant to the applicable laws and regulations of Korea.
+By the purchase of the Equity Shares, the relevant holder thereof will be deemed to represent and warrant that if it is in Korea or is a resident of Korea, it purchased the Equity Shares pursuant to the applicable laws and regulations of Korea, it purchased the Equity Shares pursuant to the applicable as a resident of Korea, it purchased the Equity Shares pursuant to the applicable laws and regulations of Korea, it purchased the Equity Shares pursuant to the applicable laws and regulations of Korea.

 Kuwait.
 The Equity Shares have not been authorised or licensed for offering, marketing or sale in the State of Kuwait.
-The distribution of this Placement Document and the offering and sale of the Equity Shares in the State of Kuwait is restricted by law unless a license is obtained from the Kuwaiti Ministry of Commerce and Industry in accordance with Law 31 of 1990.
+The distribution of the Preliminary Placement Document and the offering and sale of the Equity Shares in the State of Kuwait is restricted by law unless a license is obtained from the Kuwaiti Ministry of Commerce and Industry in accordance with Law 31 of 1990.